pks9862728888/patient-batch-loader/DEMOS.md

     }
     ```
 17. I've configured the job repository to be created using a JobRepositoryFactoryBean.
 I set the batch data source and batch transaction manager to be used by the repository.
 Then, I call after properties set to ensure dependencies have been set.
 18. The final step is to configure a method to be called after dependency injection has been performed by the Spring container.
-This method will handle the actual configuration of the bean:
+This method will handle the actual bean configuration:
     ```
     import javax.annotation.PostConstruct;
     import org.springframework.batch.core.explore.support.JobExplorerFactoryBean;

     @PostConstruct
     public void afterPropertiesSet() throws Exception {
         this.jobRepository = createJobRepository();